 The end to tuberculosis (TB) is within reach.
-Achieving this goal requires holistic systems thinking so that we can address gaps in local health systems as well as the underlying and persistent determinants of TB – most notably, economic and social inequalities.
-We support actors from the community to national level to identify and address gaps in their health and community systems for integrated, patient-centered TB care and prevention, and work across sectors to eliminate poverty and foster healthy societies.
+Achieving this goal requires holistic systems thinking so that we can address gaps in local health systems and underlying determinants of TB, including economic and social inequalities.
+We support actors from the community to national level to identify and address gaps in their health and community systems for integrated, patient-centered TB care and prevention, and we work across sectors to eliminate poverty and foster healthy societies.
+We are developing open-access laboratory network diagnostics tools to increase data visibility and evidence-based decision-making in countries with a high TB burden.
+Through our supply chain programming, we assist countries in their scale-up of TB prevention therapy.
+Through collaboration with National Tuberculosis Programs around the globe, we help governments increase private sector engagement in TB commodity supply chains to ensure they are reliable, cost-effective, and meet patient and community needs.

 Fighting Tuberculosis in Ukraine